Onon-Balj National Park

 Onon-Balj National Park (، [Onon-Balžijn bajgalijn cogcolbort gazar]؛ ، [ɣobi onun balju-yin bayaɣli-yin čoɣčalaburitu ɣajar]) covers two sectors of the Onon River valley as it flows north from Mongolia into Russia.
 The region is in the transition zone between the Siberian conifer forests of the north and the Daurian steppe and forest steppe of Mongolia.
 The area is one of relatively high biodiversity, and is also historically and culturally important for its association with Genghis Khan.
-The park is located in the far northeast of Khentii Province, 280 km northeast of Ulaanbataar.
+The park is located in the far northeast of Khentii Province, 280 km northeast of Ulaanbaatar.

 Topography

 The park covers mid-sized mountains and confluence of the Onon and Balj Rivers.
 Elevations range from 840 meters at the Onon River, to 1,568 meters at Kentsuu Mountain.
 The mountains generally have rounded tops and mild slopes.

 Climate and ecoregion

 The climate of the area is Cold semi-arid climate (Köppen climate classification (BSk)).
 This climate is characteristic of steppe climates intermediary between desert humid climates, and typically have precipitation is above evapotranspiration.
 At least one month averages below 0 C. The park is in southern extent of the Trans-Baikal conifer forests ecoregion.